 Then one day at the grocery store I noticed on the shelf this smaller-sized container of coffee.
 Although the price of this coffee was actually HIGHER than the blend that we typically purchase from the same brand, I wanted it for the container.
 So I plunked down a little more to bring that baby home.

 I didn’t want to paint it.
-Not only do I love the red and black contrasting colors, but I don’t want potentially flaking paint next to our food.
+Not only do I love the red and black contrasting colors, but I don’t want potentially flaking paint next to our food in my new breadbox.